 Workers are expected to schedule their workload and set hourly or daily rates which are reviewed by the employer wishing to hire them.
 Their contract effectively ends on the date the work is delivered.
 They’re free to take up multiple projects in different sectors simultaneously and deliver work based on their personal schedule.
 As they are free to choose which project to take up, employers are not obliged to provide any other perks.
 In many cases where full-time personnel need not be retained for all hours of a work week, it is a cost-cutting measure to employ freelancers for shorter periods of time.

 Contractors are much like freelancers except that they are expected to commit to a particular project which contains a definite start and end date.
 They are often brought in to fill a temporary skills gap or to lend their expertise on a specific project.
 Contractors cost less to the company in terms of billing and training.

 While freelancers are more common in the creative fields, engineering, consulting and IT sectors see more contractors.

 The diversity of the workforce has resulted in a greater need for resource management software now more than ever.
 Removing repetitive steps by unifying the resource pool as one unit can help businesses tap into the full range of available sources.
 Without an internal system in place to monitor and track resources, it would prove impossible to derive actionable insight into resource assignments and optimize their utilisation levels.
-Mapping each contingent worker’s Full-Time Equivalent (FTE) weighting to that of their full-time counterparts would make it easier to reallocate and move resources around on several projects.
+Mapping each contingent worker’s Full-time Equivalent (FTE) weighting to that of their full-time counterparts would make it easier to schedule resources within a project management outfit.

 We’d love to know how we did helping you get acquainted with your resources.
-Drop us a line to know more on what resource utilisation is all about!
+Drop us a line to know more about what resource utilisation is all about!